 The saying is- Its better to be safe than sorry.
 I completely agree.
-When it come to construction and the dangers that could arise, you need to take every precaution that there is.
+When it comes to construction and the dangers that could arise, you need to take every precaution that there is.
 Shutting down water and steam lines and closing off streets is extremely necessary when dealing with a heavy machinery concern.

 First and foremost, be safe!
 Wear all necessary protective gear.
 Harnesses, helmets, goggles, suits, gloves and much more is your first line of defense in the instance of an accident.
 It is important to be prepared.

 Read up on materials pertaining to operating machinery.
 Stay up-to-date with OSHA training and educational programs.
 Be informed.
-Report your worksite if you feel as if you are working in an unsafe environment.
+Report your work site if you feel as if you are working in an unsafe environment.

 The most common construction accidents are slipping, falling and tripping.
-In fact 36% of construction deaths have been linked to these behaviors.
+In fact, 36% of construction deaths have been linked to these behaviors.
 Be sure that you are wearing the proper footwear and using harnesses or gates when appropriate.

 Here are some resources you can look over that will detail the important safety features of some of our rental equipment- aerial lifts, excavators, forklifts, and skid steers.